BenBals/cycle-websocket-driver/README.md

 # cycle-websocket-driver

+This project is currnently unmaintained as I switched over to Elm (elm-lang.org) for all my frontend work.

 My humble try at creating a websocket driver for the awesome Cycle.js

-P.S.
-Docs comming as a stable version is released